freewili/freewili_webdocs/docs/io-app/host-usb-serial-api.md

 # Host USB Serial API

-To control FREE-WiLi with a host device such as a Linux/Windows PC or Raspberry Pi you can use the USB serial API.
+To control FREE-WILi with a host device such as a Linux/Windows PC or Raspberry Pi you can use the USB serial API.

 By opening a USB serial port code and send menu commands and interpret the responses.